ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 ### Model deployment, monitoring, and improvement

-Model deployment, monitoring, and improvement refer to the processes involved in taking a trained machine learning model from development to production, ensuring it performs effectively in real-world applications, and continuously enhancing its performance.
+Model deployment, monitoring, and improvement refer to the processes involved in taking a trained ML model from development to production, ensuring it performs effectively in real-world applications, and continuously enhancing its performance.
-- **model deployment** indicates an integration of a trained model into a production environment (APIs or cloud platforms) where it can make predictions or decisions on new, unseen data.
+- **Model deployment** indicates an integration of a trained model into a production environment (APIs or cloud platforms) where it can make predictions or decisions on new, unseen data.
 - Once deployed, the model’s performance must be continuously tracked to ensure it remains accurate and reliable over time, which is termed as **model monitoring**.
-- As the models degrade over time, so continuous improvement is necessary. **model improvement** involves updating or retraining the model to maintain or enhance its performance based on monitoring insights or new data.
+- As the models degrade over time, so continuous improvement is necessary. **Model improvement** involves updating or retraining the model to maintain or enhance its performance based on monitoring insights or new data.